Romderful/Project7_GrandPy/README.md

-# OpenFoodFacts - Openclassrooms project 5
+# GrandPy Bot - Openclassrooms project 7

-The idea of Pur Beurre is to create a program that interacts with the OpenFoodFacts database.
-This program makes it possible to recover food from the database of OpenFoodFacts, compare them and offer the user a healthier substitute to the food that he chose previously. : [link to github](https://github.com/Romderful/Project5_Openfoodfacts)
+This project is a web application that allows you to chat with a robot.
+This robot attempts to return the address or location given in the user message, as well as an anecdote of the surroundings.

 ## Installation